TheDataShed/cookiecutter-pypackage/README.rst

   Tagged releases get built a github pages build automatically.
 * Pre-commit hooks inline with what is python standard. `Flake8, Black, Isort, Bandit, Docstrings Check` as well as pre-commit hooks for code quality and git commit message quality.
-* bump2version_: Pre-configured version bumping with a single command
+* commitzen: Pre-configured version bumping with a single command
 * Auto-release to PyPI_ when you push a new tag to master (optional)
 * Command line interface using Click (optional)
 * Uses `pyenv` to auto use the most recent stable python version and `pyenv virtualenv` to keep dependencies